ContextMapper/contextmapper.github.io/_docs/language-reference/context-map.md

 }
 </pre></div>

 As you can see in the example above, it is also possible to name a context map (optional).
+In addition, the equal sign (=) to assign an attribute value as done in the first example is optional and can be omitted.

 A context map can be of one of the following **types**: